This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 How does this data get stored on the hard drive?
 In a row-oriented relational database, the values in each row will be

-kept together, so conceptually, the serialized data might look similar to what you see in
+kept together, so conceptually, the serialized data might look similar to Example 174.

 [1] Clean Code,tech,2008